Article: Silk pillowcase vs. bamboo: What is best for your skin, your hair, and your sleep?

 | Chemicals | Minimal chemical treatment | Chemical process + added substances |

-| Environmental impact | High water consumption for boiling silk | Processed with environmentally harmful methods |
+| Environmental impact | High water use for boiling silk | Processed with environmentally harmful methods |

 Benefits of sleeping on silk